HILDE BRAET - Artist

 pornography usually shows the genus, it turns it into a

-does not make the genitals the main object; she cannot show this
+hand does not make the genitals the main object; she cannot

 The